ProgramIsFun/Learning-unreal-engine/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Learning-unreal-engine
+##
+each player is typically assigned a single PlayerController.

+One widgets will have only one owner, which is a player controller.

+one player controller could only have one HUD   .
 ## Notes when copying source code of the engine to your own usage.
 UCLASS         GENERATED_BODY        Make sure these tools are used instead.    https://github.com/ProgramIsFun/ue5-force-graph/commit/5aa710133c03183c35286e194b8ab85e58b7eb5e
 ## Difference of micro and functions and blueprint.